Zero-based budgeting method: Save smarter every month

 • Intentionality: Forces you to evaluate spending decisions consciously.

-• Goal Alignment: Helps fund priorities like debt repayment or saving.
+• Goal alignment: Helps fund priorities like debt repayment or saving.

 Challenges

-• Time-Consuming: Requires tracking and reviewing frequently.
+• Time-consuming: Requires tracking and reviewing frequently.

-• Complex for Variable Income: May need frequent adjustments.
+• Complex for variable income: May need frequent adjustments.

-• Learning Curve: New users may feel overwhelmed initially.
+• Learning curve: New users may feel overwhelmed initially.

 Positive and Negative Points of Zero-Based Budgeting Method